Posts Tagged ‘magicthegathering’

 Helium Marketplace

 So I have been conspicuously bereft of posts for quite a while – a fact I blatantly ignored in my recent posts.
 Two reasons for this.
-One is that I desperately wanted to update my site – the user interface, more RSS feeds to the sidebar for my ma.gnolia / flickr / reddit /etc, more free templates and/or Wordpress themes, and to update the actual Wordpress software – 2.5 looks awesome.
+One is that I desperately wanted to update my site – the user interface, more RSS feeds to the sidebar for my ma.gnolia / flickr / reddit /etc, more free templates and/or WordPress themes, and to update the actual WordPress software – 2.5 looks awesome.

 I accomplished none of those – yet.
 Hopefully some will be checked off my list soon, but no guarantees.